Time Ago or Time To Go function in php

 $ending = "ago";

-} else { // this was in the future time
+} else { // this is in the future time

 $difference = -$difference;